-First Direct’s FAQs, Help Center, and Tools/Guide Resource bring lots of information-rich segmented guides and financial tools into a single place.
+First Direct’s FAQs, Help Center, and Tools/Guide Resource brings many information-rich segmented guides and financial tools into one place.

 Making often complex and dry financial topics straightforward and accessible is not easy, but this section does it well.

-Whether you have an FAQ page in place but you believe it can contribute more, or are looking to create a new FAQ resource for your website, it’s important to consider the following steps.
+Whether you have an FAQ page in place, believe it can contribute more, or are looking to create a new FAQ resource for your website, it’s essential to consider the next steps.

-If you wish to bring your experts to the foreground and provide ongoing audience support, your FAQ hub will function very differently than it would if you intend to simply increase the ease of access to know cornerstone content on your website.
+Suppose you wish to bring your experts to the foreground and provide ongoing audience support.
+In that case, your FAQ hub will function very differently than it would if you intend to increase the ease of access to know cornerstone content on your website.

-Your audience questions will change frequently and you need to ensure that your FAQ content reflects this.
+Your audience questions will change frequently, and you must ensure that your FAQ content reflects this.

-Whilst your data is fantastic to servicing your existing customer base, there are often multiple layers of FAQs to fulfill.
+While your data is fantastic for servicing your existing customer base, there are often multiple layers of FAQs to fulfill.

-You can use free tools such as Answer the Public for more generic questions to answer, plus Google Trends, competitor sites, and more
+You can use free tools such as Answer the Public for more general questions, Google Trends, and competitor sites.

 4. Structuring FAQs